farisk263/Red-Wine-Quality-Check/README.md

 - **Data Collection**
     - The datasets are retrieved from Kaggle (https://www.kaggle.com/uciml/red-wine-quality-cortez-et-al-2009).
     - It is related to red and white variants of the Portuguese "Vinho Verde" wine that is produced in Northern Portugal.
 Due to privacy issues, only       physicochemical that is important in characterising a wine and sensory output classes are available.
     - It have 11 unique labels and can be categorised into 11 classes.
+However, the dataset only contain 6 quality classes which is rating of 3, 4, 5, 6, 7, 8.
-    - The data is imbalance because there is no representation of lower and fine quality wine.
+    - The data is imbalance because there is no representation of lower and higher quality wine.